Fibroid Treatment, New York, NY

 Types of Fibroid Treatments We Offer

 There are many methods to treat patients’ uterine fibroids.
 Some are minimally invasive, while others are more invasive and warrant more significant discomfort and longer recovery.
-Some effective treatment options our Manhattan uterine fibroid specialists offer include the following:

 A laparoscopy is an outpatient procedure involving inserting a narrow fiber optic scope called a laparoscope through tiny incisions we cut into your abdomen.
 This option lets our doctors see inside your body and evaluate your reproductive system’s structures, such as your ovaries, uterus, and fallopian tubes.
 We may use a laparoscopy when other tests cannot provide enough information for us to properly diagnose your condition.